Skip to main content

 Apple Notes quietly became one of the best note-taking apps in 2025.
 The 2024-2025 updates added collaboration, math notes, smart folders, and Apple Intelligence summarization.
 For Apple-ecosystem users, the friction is near zero.

-Limitations.
-Apple-only, no Windows, Android, or web app.
-Limited export options.
-No bidirectional linking.
-AI features require recent Apple Silicon devices.
+Limitations: Apple-only availability, no Windows, Android, or web app, limited export options, no bidirectional linking, and AI features that require recent Apple Silicon devices.

 Pricing: Free with Apple ID.